Violations Of Probation (VOP) Cases Are Stressful

-If you’ve been accused of committing a crime, you likely view any sentence involving probation as a great fortune, particularly if that probation takes the place of extensive fines and time behind bars.
-However, probation carries numerous risks.
-If your probation officer even suspects that you have failed to abide by the agreed upon terms, you may quickly find yourself in jail.
+Probation takes the place of extensive fines and time behind bars for those who are on the other side of criminal accusations.
+While any sentence involving probation may seem a great fortune, probation carries numerous risks.
+If your probation officer even suspects that you have failed to abide by the agreed-upon terms, you may quickly find yourself in jail.

-Probation violations are typically classified as either substantive or technical.
+Probation violations are either substantive or technical.
 Substantive violations occur when those on probation are arrested for crimes that differ significantly from the offenses that first resulted in probation.
 Technical violations are far more common; these vary significantly but generally involve breaking the terms of the probation.
-Examples of technical violations include testing positive for drugs or alcohol, failing to show up for mandated courtroom appearances, failing to take part in mandated education programs, or not paying required court fees.
+Examples of technical violations include:

-In standard criminal cases, alleged offenders are protected by the prosecution’s burden of proof.
-In other words, the person accused of committing the crime is deemed innocent until extensive evidence proves otherwise.
+In standard criminal cases, a person accused of committing the crime remains innocent until extensive evidence proves otherwise.
 Unfortunately, those on probation cannot rely on this burden of proof.
-Rather than proving reasonable doubt, the state must merely provide a preponderance of the evidence for one judge, who is charged with determining whether a particular individual committed a willful and substantial violation of his or her probation terms.
+Rather than proving beyond a reasonable doubt, the state must merely provide a preponderance of the evidence for one judge, who then determines whether the person’s actions were a willful and substantial violation of his or her probation terms.